samuelbarrett1234/atp/README.md

 ## Installation

 The C++ solution was built and tested using Microsoft Visual Studio 2019, on a Windows 10 machine.
 This project uses the Boost C++ libaries, and SQLite3.
 Please ensure that they are installed, and that the environment variable `BOOST_DIR` to be set to the root of Boost's installation directory, and `SQLITE_DIR` likewise set for the SQLite3 directory (where the application will look for the code and the DLL).
-Ensure you build Boost with the correct compiler and C++ version, otherwise you may experience compilation errors.
+Ensure you build Boost with the correct compiler and C++ version (C++17), otherwise you may experience compilation errors.

+Note that we will assume that `SQLITE_DIR` is also on your `PATH`, so that you can use the SQLite command line.

+SQLite can be obtained from here: https://www.sqlite.org/download.html and Boost can be obtained from here: https://www.boost.org/

 After installation, try building the library and running the unit tests to check everything is working correctly.
 After running the tests you now need to create a database (see below).